 In Lehi and Saratoga Springs, new construction commands a meaningful premium over resale.
 Eagle Mountain tells a different story:

 Resale is actually slightly higher than new construction — by $7,100.
-This likely reflects that newer Eagle Mountain townhome communities are priced to attract first-time buyers, while established resale homes in mature communities with finished landscaping, proven HOAs, and known community dynamics command a small premium.
-It's the inverse of what most buyers expect, and it means there's no penalty for buying resale here.
+Established resale homes in mature communities with finished landscaping, proven HOAs, and known community dynamics command a small premium.
+It means there's no penalty for buying resale here.

 Days on Market: More Active Than You Might Expect

-At a 39-day median DOM, Eagle Mountain's townhome market moves considerably faster than Saratoga Springs (92 days) and is comparable to Lehi (31 days) — more active than most buyers assume for a market often described as "out there."
+At a 39-day median DOM, Eagle Mountain's townhome market moves considerably faster than Saratoga Springs (92 days) and is comparable to Lehi (31 days).

 The DOM breakdown:

 More than a third of Eagle Mountain townhomes in 2026 sold in under 30 days.
-That means the best-priced inventory isn't sitting.
-But 11 homes (14%) took over 90 days — and those sellers are in a different conversation.
-Use days on market as a negotiating signal: if a home has been sitting for 100+ days, there's room to work.
+But 11 homes (14%) took over 90 days — use days on market as a negotiating signal.
+If a home has been sitting for 100+ days, there's room to work.

 79% of sales closed at or above list price — the highest of the three markets.
-This matters: Eagle Mountain townhomes at the right price are generating offers, not discounts.
-The 21% that sold below list are the ones that were either overpriced, in a less desirable community, or had condition issues.
-Price correctly and present well — the buyer pool is there.
+Eagle Mountain townhomes at the right price are generating offers, not discounts.

 On r/FirstTimeHomeBuyer and Utah County Facebook groups, Eagle Mountain townhomes come up regularly as a starting point for buyers who've been priced out of Lehi or Saratoga Springs.
 The consistent theme: "I thought Eagle Mountain was too far out.
 Then I drove it on a Saturday and realized the commute wasn't as bad as I feared — and I bought at $375,000 when the same home in Lehi was $470,000."